-This is the home page for the Department of Haematology & Blood Transfusion, NHS Greater Glasgow and Clyde.
-Contact and service information, for each Department on the Clyde, North Glasgow and South Glasgow Sectors, can be accessed below.
+This is the home page for the Department of Haematology and Blood Transfusion, NHS Greater Glasgow and Clyde.
+Contact and service information, for each Department in the Clyde, North Glasgow and South Glasgow Sectors, can be accessed below.

 Haematology is the study of the cause, diagnosis, treatment and prevention of diseases related to blood.
 It involves the production of blood and its components, such as blood cells, haemoglobin, blood proteins and bone marrow.